top of page

 During this flight, I learned a few interesting tidbits.
 It turns out that the crew spends 36 hours at the destination prior to the flight, adjusting to the time change.
 Additionally, I discovered that the pilots on inaugural flights are all management pilots, adding to the spirited atmosphere onboard.
 Furthermore, I found out that these same pilots often operate empty flights for maintenance purposes between destinations.
 Learning about the extensive testing on flights and equipment during these non-revenue flights gave me a reassuring sense of Air Canada's commitment to safety.

 Would I do this flight again?
 Absolutely!
 I'm already eagerly anticipating my next opportunity to embark on this journey.
 And, fingers crossed, I've booked economy class for the return flight and hope for an upgrade.
-Stay tuned for the upload of the video from this flight on our YouTube channel - make sure to subscribe and don't miss out!
+Watch the video of this flight on our Youtube channel https://youtu.be/TxzK4axurdMl - make sure to subscribe and don't miss out!

 Final Destination